soot-bit/GemAI/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue" />
 </div>

 ## 🔮 The Story Behind GemAI

-I built GemAI out of pure curiosity, I wanted to play with Google's TabNet model and see how deep learning could handle structured tabular data (something we usually throw XGBoost at).
-Turns out, it's pretty good ...
+I built GemAI out of pure curiosity, I wanted to play with Google's [TabNet](https://arxiv.org/pdf/1908.07442) model  and see how deep learning could handle structured tabular data (something we usually throw XGBoost at).
+Turns out, it's not too shaby...

+  I use [Autogluon](https://github.com/autogluon/autogluon?tab=readme-ov-file) as a benchmark for classical ML models because of its high accuracy and auto tuning.
+I wanted to compare the strongest classical models against Tabnet.
+Autogluon was developed by AWS AI to automates ML tasks, with just a few lines of code, you can train and deploy high-accuracy machine learning and deep learning models on image, text, time series, and tabular data.

 *Why diamonds?* Well, they're kind of a big deal where I'm from - not just sparkly rocks but serious business.
 This project let me combine my interest in deep learning with something culturally relevant.